Lokir200/Lokir200/README.md

 <h2 align="left">Hi 👋!
-My name is ALOK R and I'm a student, from Amrita Vishwa Vidyapeetham</h2>
+My name is ALOK R. The rest of the info figure it out by yourself</h2>

 ###